CNN Contributor Ana Navarro Slams Melania Trump For Her Border Photo Ops

-CNN contributor Ana Navarro is not a fan of first lady Melania Trump.
+CNN contributor Ana Navarro is not a fan of United States first lady Melania Trump.
 The oft-opinionated Navarro has spoken out against President Donald Trump every time he has done something unpopular.
 Now she has set her sights on criticizing Melania Trump.
 Many will say for a good reason.

 Ana Navarro recently slammed Melania Trump, according to Bustle.
-During a segment on CNN, Ana Navarro accused Melania Trump of turning her trips to the U.S.-Mexico border into staged photo opportunities.
+During a segment on CNN, Ana Navarro has accused Melania Trump of turning her trips to the United States and Mexico border into staged photo opportunities.

 “The very first question that Melania Trump asked when she went on a visit to the border was ‘I really don’t care, do you?’
 That was the very first question she asked.
 I’m a little over these staged photo ops.
 I’m a little over, I’m a little unaffected by hearing that Ivanka and Melania are having influence on the president.”

 Optics was the reason that Ana Navarro slammed Melania Trump and her trips to the border.
-Melania Trump made an unannounced visit to McAllen, Texas, last week, as reported the Texas Tribune.
-Melania Trump’s initial intentions appeared to be in the right place.
+Melania Trump made an unannounced visit to McAllen, Texas last week (courtesy of the Texas Tribune).
+Melania Trump’s initial intentions appear to be in the right place.
 Unfortunately, it was the jacket Melania Trump wore which caught the most attention.

 The phrase “I really don’t care.
-Do U?” was on the jacket Melania Trump wore to visit several young children separated from their families.
-According to CNN, Stephanie Gresham, the spokeswoman for Melania Trump, maintained that there was nothing to her jacket.
+Do U” was on the jacket Melania Trump wore to visit several young children separated from their families.
+According to CNN, Stephanie Gresham, the spokeswoman for Melania Trump maintained that there was nothing to her jacket.
 However, the optics have told a different story.

 Adding insult, the now infamous jacket is selling for nearly $1,000 on eBay, according to Fox News.